Guern

 Guern ([ɡɛʁn]; Gwern) is a commune in the Morbihan department of Brittany in north-western France.

+Population

 Inhabitants of Guern are called in French Guernates.

-Population

 Geography

 The village centre is located 10 km southwest of Pontivy.
 The Sarre river flows through the village.
 The main settlements are the village centre, Quelven and Locmeltro.
 In the village of Quelven is the basilica Notre-Dame de Quelven.